About the National Winter ChampionshipsApril 1, 2019

-The National Winter Championships is the biggest English level 1 swimming meet of the winter months, with Britain’s top senior swimmers often involved.
+The National Winter Championships is the biggest English swimming meet of the winter months, with Britain’s top senior swimmers often involved.

-The National Winter Champs offers a Christmas feast of fast swimming with the ASA’s historic and prestigious swimming trophies handed out to event winners.
+The National Winter Champs offer a Christmas feast of fast swimming with the ASA’s historic and prestigious swimming trophies handed out to event winners.

 What can I expect from the National Winter Championships?